happyzhanls/100DaysOfCode/log.md

 ---
 ### Day 12: Sunday, October 15th, 2017

-**Today's Progress**: Continue to add more features on "Color Game Project".
+**Today's Progress**: Added a reset button at the bottom for "Color Game Project".

 **Thoughts:** Toss === Throw.
 But the former one sounds more formal than the latter one.